Find Affordable College Courses

 Our 2023 rankings named Juniata College the best school in the Middle Atlantic Region for wildlife management students.
 Juniata is a small private not-for-profit school located in the distant town of Huntingdon.

-The excellent programs at University of Delaware helped the school earn the #2 place on this year’s ranking of the best wildlife management schools in the Middle Atlantic Region .
-Located in the large suburb of Newark, UD is a public school with a very large student population.
+Out of the 5 schools in the Middle Atlantic Region that were part of this year’s ranking, University of Delaware landed the # 2 spot on the list.
+Located in the large suburb of Newark, UD is a public school with a fairly large student population.

 The average amount in student loans that wildlife majors at UD take out is $27,000.